-- Take a long term, risk-based approach to flood risk management decisions and one that considers the impacts of and adaptability to climate change. - Deliver coordinated and integrated flood risk management by engaging with communities and working in partnership, sharing data, expertise, services, and resources.

-• Consider whole catchments and coastlines and work with natural processes and the environment to deliver multiple outcomes.
+- Take a long term, risk-based approach to flood risk management decisions and one that considers the impacts of and adaptability to climate change. - Deliver coordinated and integrated flood risk management by engaging with communities and working in partnership, sharing data, expertise, services, and resources. - Consider whole catchments and coastlines and work with natural processes and the environment to deliver multiple outcomes.

-Objective ref Objective type Objective Description 3781 Avoid flood risk Avoid inappropriate development that increases flood risk in Stornoway.
-3782 Prepare for flooding Prepare for current flood risk and/or future flooding as a result of climate change in Stornoway.
-3783 Reduce flood risk Reduce the risk of coastal flooding to Stornoway, Stornoway airport and the A866 to the Eye peninsula.
+Objective ref Objective type Objective Description 3691 Avoid flood risk Avoid inappropriate development that increases flood risk in Vidlin.
+3692 Improve data and understanding Improve data and understanding of the risk of coastal flooding resulting from climate change to the Vidlin causeway.
+3693 Prepare for flooding Prepare for current flood risk and future flooding as a result of climate change in Vidlin.